Cats spray urine to mark territory and find mates. So, why a cat would shake its tail, but not release urine, can be a bit perplexing.

 You Are a Vertical Surface

 You are much taller than your cat.
 So, your height may trigger a cat’s instinctual spraying reflex.

 Cats will spray on other tall things like trees, lamp posts, and walls.
 They do so without thinking much about the surface, because the surface doesn’t matter all that much.
 All that matters is that it can spray at nose height where other cats can smell it.

 In rare circumstances, a cat may spray on another cat when the pair are fighting.
 The purpose of this behavior is to display dominance.
 It’s as if the cat is marking the other cat as its territory.

 This behavior is not atypical, but is unusual.
-And your cat is unlikely to do this to your leg unless you make it feel highly stressed or uncomfortable, or unless you two are fighting.
-This is an unlikely, but possible, reason.
+And your cat is unlikely to do this to your leg unless you make it feel very stressed or uncomfortable, or unless you are fighting.
+It’s unlikely, but it can happen.